-CH & Co has undertaken a review of its key tax procedures and publishes its tax strategy in accordance with measures contained in Schedule 19 of Finance Act 2016, paragraph 16(2).
-This strategy is effective for year ending 31 December 2019.
+CH & Co continues to review its key tax procedures on an ongoing basis and publishes its tax strategy in accordance with measures contained in Schedule 19 of Finance Act 2016, paragraph 16(2).
+This strategy is effective for year ending 31 December 2020.

 This tax strategy has been approved by the Board of CH & Co and continues to be reviewed annually.
 As such CH&Co considers that its obligations under Paragraph 22(2) Schedule 19 FA 2016 in the year ending 31 December 2020 have been met.